TyGuS/suslik/README.md

 ## Theory Behind the Tool

-The details of Synthetic Separation Logic cand be found in the [accompanying draft paper](https://arxiv.org/pdf/1807.07022.pdf).
+The details of Synthetic Separation Logic can be found in the [accompanying draft paper](https://arxiv.org/pdf/1807.07022.pdf).

 ## Usage